 In the work that I do with our customers, people come to me with plans that are in all different states of execution readiness.
 While all the arduous work of strategic plan creation has been completed when plans come to me, as a Customer Success Manager, I look for one key ingredient that will truly ensure execution success – alignment.
 Does everything in your plan bring you closer to achieving your overall goals?
 The process of going through your plan with a ‘fine tooth alignment comb’ is an exercise that prevents plans from running the risk of execution failure.

-Alignment ensures a strong connection among your organization’s high level strategic goals, and the projects and initiatives that support those goals.
-From an executive team, down to front line employees, the activities that everyone is working on should be moving the organization in the right direction – and the same direction.
+Alignment ensures a strong connection between your organization’s high-level strategic goals and the projects and initiatives that support those goals.
+From an executive team, down to front-line employees, the activities that everyone is working on should be moving the organization in the right direction – and the same direction.
 A strategic plan without proper alignment runs the risk of wasting resources and time and can jeopardize the success of key projects that support an organization’s mission.

 As competing priorities continue to pile up, a well-aligned and visible strategic plan will help employees understand where to focus their attention, ultimately empowering employees to make their own decisions.

 So, how do you test your plans for alignment?
 Here are three easy ways to check your plan for those gaps that could be holding you back from achieving your desired results.

 Typically, a planning process might have initially taken place on multiple spreadsheets, whiteboards, or post-it notes, representing separate horizontal activities (e.g. Supply, Sales, Product, etc.).
 While it helps to see things all laid out from left to right while your team is still formulating, it is important to then represent your plan in a vertical, tree-like view.